History of the Jews in San Francisco: 20th-century

 On April 18, 1906, an earthquake and subsequent fires devastated over 80% of San Francisco.
 The destruction affected all its citizens, including the nearly 30,000 Jews who lived in the city.
 A Jewish newspaper, Emanu-El, was the first weekly newspaper to get back into publication after the quake, which helped people find each other after the devastation.

 The first Sephardic synagogue in San Francisco, Magain David Sephardim Congregation, was founded in 1935.
 The Synagogue's president wrote an article called "The Fate of European Jewry Hinges on the Turn of the Spanish Revolution" and the congregation hosted anti-fascist and anti-Nazi meetings.

 The Jewish Community Center of San Francisco, originally founded as the Young Men's Hebrew Society in 1877, was formally incorporated in 1930.
 In the late 1930s, refugees arrived in San Francisco from Germany, Austria, Poland, Spain and Czechoslovakia, and the center offered them free memberships and English classes.
 By the 1950s, the JCCSF was "a polyglot mixture of people, activities, services and programing" whose members came from diverse cities across the United States and many other countries.
 Louis Blumenthal was its executive director from 1925 until his death in 1959, and his wife, Ema Loewy Blumenthal, its associate director from 1925 until her retirement in 1964.

+In the 1950s and 1960s the Bay Area had been considered a "backwater of American Judaism", with the 100, 000 Jewish residents being largely secular and assimilated in the broader non-Jewish culture.

+However, by the 1980s, the Bay Area was considered "the scene of a Jewish renaissance with a Californian twist", according to Perry Garfinkel a 1988 New York Times report, citing research from demographer Gary Tobin.
+The population had risen to 223,000, making up 3.3 percent of the total population.

+The nonconformism of the local Jewish community also led to the establishment of organizations and congregations such as the Jewish Renewal communities, Aquarian Minyan (established in 1975), with New Age and Neo-Chassidic-style services and the Synagogue Without Walls, holding services in public parks and community centres.

+The Jewish Theatre San Francisco (also known as A Traveling Jewish Theatre), a Jewish theatre company, was established in 1978.

+In 1980, Deborah Kaufman founded the San Francisco Jewish Film Festival, Kaufman told The New York Times in a later interview that: "I wanted to express my Jewishness and my progressive politics and my cultural hipness at the same time.
+There was no venue like that at the time, so I had to invent one."
+Kaufman was able to draw a wide-ranging audience to include: "gay men, lesbians, vegetarian holistic Hasidics, Holocaust survivors, atheist Jews, leftists and scholars, among others."
+The enduring film festival has since become the world's oldest Jewish film festival.

+In 1984, the Jewish Community Museum (later renamed the Contemporary Jewish Museum) was founded.

+In 1986, Tikkun, a progressive Jewish magazine was founded in Oakland. by Michael Lerner and his then-wife, Nan Fink Gefen.